 Step One: One week before the training, Create a ticket with ITS and ask for your Zoom account and password.
 (Without a Zoom account you will not be able to participate as a moderator.)

-Multimedia Services also provides assistance to setup a laptop and a 360 camera (The OWL) for you online meeting.
-Add your Room request if you need a room to conduct this online meeting when you request your event media using the LMC Equipment Request.
+Multimedia Services also provides assistance to set up a laptop and a 360 camera (The OWL) for your online meeting.
+Add your Room request if you need room to conduct this online meeting when you request your event media using the LMC Equipment request.